Stephon Gilmore: 2019: Defensive Player of the Year and Third Pro Bowl

-He received an overall grade of 82.9 from Pro Football Focus in 2019 and was awarded the Associated Press NFL Defensive Player of the Year Award in recognition of his excellent season, becoming the first member of the New England Patriots to win the award in their 50 year span.
-He was also the first cornerback to win the award since Charles Woodson did in 2009 with the Green Bay Packers.
+Gilmore finished the 2019 season with a then career-high 53 combined tackles (44 solo), a fumble recovery, a league-leading 20 pass deflections, and a league-leading six interceptions, two of which were returned for touchdowns.
+He received an overall grade of 82.9 from Pro Football Focus in 2019 and was named the Associated Press NFL Defensive Player of the Year in recognition of his excellent season, becoming the first member of the Patriots to win the award in their 50 year span.
+Gilmore was the first cornerback to win the award since Charles Woodson did so in 2009 with the Green Bay Packers.
+Gilmore was also awarded The Sporting News Defensive Player of the Year award.
+The Patriots finished atop the AFC East with a 12–4 record and qualified for the playoffs as the #3-seed.
+During the Wild Card Round against the Titans, Gilmore recorded two solo tackles in the 20–13 loss.